Login

 • Supplement with ceramic tile islands matching your counters

-Shopping sales and clearance for quartz remnants, taking on some finish work yourself, and keeping countertop edges even and thickness modest offer the simplest ways to reduce costs without affecting durability or function.
+Shopping sales and clearance for quartz remnants, taking on some finish work yourself, and keeping countertop edges and thickness modest offer the simplest ways to reduce costs without affecting durability or function.
 And be sure to get at least 3 quotes from reputable local contractors to stimulate countertop pricing competition!

 Popular Quartz Brands & Costs